pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 #### Client

 After defining our service, we need to create a client that calls its methods.
 For this, we create an interface that declares the used CRUD methods.
-Then, we construct a class that calls this interface and define in it the methods declared in the interface.
+Then, we construct a class that calls this interface and defines the inherited methods.
 The code below shows both programs:

 {{< tabsection >}}
   Not available